Donald Trump Just Sunk ‘Russian Puppet’ Narrative, Novak Says

 None of the claims have checked out, but they do show the decidedly pro-Russia narrative that has built up around President Trump.

 Then, this week happened; and for CNBC columnist Jake Novak, it changed more than just the relationship between Trump and Putin.
-It also “yanked away” one of Democrats’ best lines of attack.
+It also “yanked away” one of the Democrats’ best lines of attack.

 Novak called Trump’s Syrian assault “a dramatic flipping of the script in Washington, Moscow, and beyond.”